WhiteLagoon/vootdownloader/README.md

-# Video Stream Downloader For Hotstar,Voot and Dailymotion  #
+# Video Stream Downloader For Hotstar,Voot and Dailymotion,AltBalaji  #

 ### Description ###

 * Commandline video downloader for Windows
 * Available Chrome Extension and command line downloader for premium Hotstar Videos(not for all)
 * Version 2.0.0
+* Added new CLI downloader for AltBalaji Videos

 ### Step to install the chrome extension ###